turbot/steampipe-docs/docs/faq/overview.md

 Multiple connections are queried in parallel, subject to plugin-specific [rate-limiting mechanisms](https://steampipe.io/docs/guides/limiter).
 Recent data is served from cache.
 Connection-level qualifiers, like AWS `account_id`, can reduce the number of connections queried.

 ### How does Steampipe handle rate-limiting?

-Plugins can use basic rate-limiting provided by the [plugin SDK](https://github.com/turbot/steampipe-plugin-sdk).
-More advanced [limiters](https://steampipe.io/docs/guides/limiter) can be compiled into plugins, or defined in [.spc](https://steampipe.io/docs/reference/config-files/overview) files.
+Generally, Plugins are responsible for handling rate limiting because the details are service specific.
+Plugins should typically recognize when they are being rate limited and backoff and retry either using their native Go SDK,  the basic rate-limiting provided by the [plugin SDK](https://github.com/turbot/steampipe-plugin-sdk), or adding [limiters](https://steampipe.io/docs/guides/limiter) compiled in the plugin .
+You can also define your own custom [limiters](https://steampipe.io/docs/guides/limiter) in [configuration files](https://steampipe.io/docs/reference/config-files/overview).

 ### How can I control the amount of memory used by Steampipe and plugins?

-To set a memory limit for the Steampipe process, use the `STEAMPIPE_MEMORY_MAX_MB` environment variable.
+To set a set memory limit for the Steampipe process, use the `STEAMPIPE_MEMORY_MAX_MB` environment variable.
 For example, to set a 2GB limit: `export STEAMPIPE_MEMORY_MAX_MB=2048`.

-Each plugin can have its own memory limit set in its configuration file using the memory_max_mb attribute.
+Each plugin runs as its own process, and can have its own memory limit set in its configuration file using the memory_max_mb attribute.
 For example:

 ```
 plugin "aws" {